underwriteyourlife/officialsite/_posts/2017-11-24-Cheesy Meatloaf.md

 <h2> Step 1 </h2>

 This is such a weird thing to make.
 Who was the first person who was like "yeah lets mash up some beef with ketchup and pickles then eat it!".
-But as I was writing that it occured to me that I kinda just described a bunless-hamburger, so I guess it's not that odd.
+But as I was writing that it occurred to me that I kinda just described a bunless-hamburger, so I guess it's not that odd.

 Anyways, the first thing I did was chop up the onion and pickles.